limikael/ideas/BananaLeafPublishing.md

 - ___The End Customer___<br>The end customer is a parson who likes to read.
 Who likes art and beautiful things.
 Who likes to feel (or be seen) as "artsy".
 Perhaps someone who likes to show their home to his/her firends and who likes their friend to notice unique and beautiful books in the bookshelf?

 ## The Bigger Picture
+Generalizing this idea, it can be thought of as taking traditional handicraft, adding value using maker style automation and technology, and selling products on the Internet.
+If this model can be proven to work, it can be applied to other types of handicraft from around the world.
+It is a way of bypassing the "heavy industry" era that the West has seen during the 1800s and 1900s, and directly connecting traditional handicraft to the Internet era.